EarthBigData/openSAR/INSTALLATION.md

 Windows:

-    # Locate the .qgis2 path and unzip the Plugin into the python/plugins subdirectory
+    # Locate the .qgis2 path and unzip the Plugin into the python/plugins subdirectory.
+Look for something like
+    C:/Users/Administrator/AppData/Roaming/QGIS/QGIS3/profiles/default/python/plugins

 ## EXAMPLE DATA SETS FOR TRAINING AND PLAYING